 - Training employees how to handle hazardous materials

-- Listing protection necessary to control major hazards
+- Listing protection necessary to control major risks

-- Naming who is responsible to control fuel source hazards
+- Naming who is responsible for controlling fuel source hazards

 - Maintaining safeguards on heat-producing equipment

 - Designating employees to maintain equipment and prevent or control sources of ignition or fires